 By the way, if you are looking for a premium WordPress hosting service, we also recommend WP Engine.
 They’re a bit pricier than some other traditional hosting services, but they are a dedicated WordPress hosting service, and their services / support are quite good.

-FOR STORES THAT REQUIRE LESS ADVANCED ECOMMERCE TOOLS (AND MUCH EASIER TO USE)
+FOR SMALLER STORES THAT REQUIRE EASIER TO USEECOMMERCE TOOLS

 If you don’t need a very advanced or flexible platform like Shopify, and prefer to use something simpler, more user-friendly, cheaper and offers 24/7 support, then here are a few recommendations.

-Although Wix’s selection of ecommerce features are not as advanced or comprehensive as the website builders we discussed above (including Shopify), they’re easy to use and have all the basics for you to build a functional store to sell products.
+Wix’s selection of ecommerce features are not quite as advanced or comprehensive as pure ecommerce website builders we discussed above (including Shopify), they’re easy to use and coverall the basics you need to build a functional store to sell products.

 Weebly is currently one of the easiest drag and drop website builders available in the market today.